Music (MUS)

 MUS 41300 Piano Lessons for Junior Majors (2 Credit Hours)

 Piano lessons for Junior Majors.
 Some prior study of piano is advised.
 Half-hour lessons or one-hour lessons reserved for students of upper-intermediate performance ability as determined through audition.
 Lessons are given by members of the department and by outside part-time associate instructors.
-To sign up for lessons, you must fill out the lesson sign up form found here: https://music.nd.edu/programs-of-study/lessons/.
+To sign up for lessons, you must fill out the lesson sign up form found here: https://music.nd.edu/academics/lessons-and-ensembles/lessons/.
 Deadline for sign up is noon on the first Thursday of classes.

 Course may be repeated.